The MIR (Mid-level IR)

 The most important rule for this representation is that every value must be uniquely represented.
 In other words: a specific value must only be representable in one specific way.
 For example: there is only one way to represent an array of two integers as a ValTree: ValTree::Branch(&[ValTree::Leaf(first_int), ValTree::Leaf(second_int)]).
 Even though theoretically a [u32; 2] could be encoded in a u64 and thus just be a ValTree::Leaf(bits_of_two_u32), that is not a legal construction of ValTree (and is very complex to do, so it is unlikely anyone is tempted to do so).

 These rules also mean that some values are not representable.
 There can be no unions in type level constants, as it is not clear how they should be represented, because their active variant is unknown.
 Similarly there is no way to represent raw pointers, as addresses are unknown at compile-time and thus we cannot make any assumptions about them.
 References on the other hand can be represented, as equality for references is defined as equality on their value, so we ignore their address and just look at the backing value.
 We must make sure that the pointer values of the references are not observable at compile time.
 We thus encode &42 exactly like 42.
-Any conversion from valtree back a to MIR constant value must reintroduce an actual indirection.
+Any conversion from valtree back to a MIR constant value must reintroduce an actual indirection.
 At codegen time the addresses may be deduplicated between multiple uses or not, entirely depending on arbitrary optimization choices.

 As a consequence, all decoding of ValTree must happen by matching on the type first and making decisions depending on that.
 The value itself gives no useful information without the type that belongs to it.